RaymiiOrg/bash-http-monitoring/README.md

 it returns a 302 (redirect) or 401 (unauthorized) the script consider that okay.
 If the status code is not what is configured or there is a timeout or another error, the script considers the check failed.

+If a check fails, the script will check that specific one again after 5 seconds to prevent flapping.

 Author: [Remy van Elst][6]

 [Website with more information][8]

+What this does not have:

+- Notifications
+- History

 ## Installation & Configuration